Siimas/aws-nexjs-webapp/README.md

 In this section, I will outline the architecture of the deployed web application, detailing the components used and the rationale behind each architectural decision.

 ## Architecture Diagram

-(Ensure you include a diagram that visualizes the architecture.
-You can create one using tools like AWS Architecture Icons, Lucidchart, or draw.io.)

 ![Cloud Architecture (1)](https://github.com/Siimas/AWS-WebApp-Showcase/assets/61023827/5c49d3ca-feb5-43f4-af05-b5d5f1fec332)